WHYjun/rust-101/RUSTNOTE.md

 - If there is an active shared reference, then every other active access to the data is also a shared reference

 As it turns out, combined with the abstraction facilities of Rust, this is a very powerful mechanism to tackle many problems beyond basic memory safety.

+## Part 05: Clone

+A `struct`, which is a lot like structs in C: Just a bunch of named fields.
+Every field can be private to the current module (which is the default), or public (which is indicated by a pub in front of the name).

+Technically, `clone` takes a borrowed vector in the form of a shared reference, and returns a fully owned one.

+Rust has special treatment for methods that borrow their self argument (like clone, or like test_invariant above): It is not necessary to explicitly borrow the receiver of the method.
+Hence you could replace (&v).clone() by v.clone() above.

+Making a type clonable is such a common exercise that Rust can even help you doing it: If you add `#[derive(Clone)]` right in front of the definition of BigInt, Rust will generate an implementation of Clone that simply clones all the fields.
+Try it!
+These `#[...]` annotations at types (and functions, modules, crates) are called attributes.
+We will see some more examples of attributes later.

+By writing `Something(ref v)`, we borrow v for the duration of the match arm.

+Mutation + aliasing considered harmful!